omgnetwork/research/plasma/plasma-mvp/specifications/morevp.md

 The MoreVP exit protocol described above guarantees that correctly behaving users will always be able to withdraw any funds they hold on the Plasma chain.
 However, we avoided describing how the users actually prove the statements they’re required to prove.
-This section presents a specification for an implementation of the exit protocol.
+This section presents a specification for the exit protocol.
-The implementation is designed to be deployed to Ethereum and, as a result, some details of this specification take into account limitations of the EVM.
+The MoreVP mechanism is designed to be deployed to Ethereum and, as a result, some details of this specification take into account limitations of the EVM.

 Additionally, the MoreVP exit protocol is not necessary in all cases.
 Previous work shows that we can use the Plasma MVP exit protocol without confirmation signatures for any transaction included before an invalid (or, in the case of withheld blocks, potentially invalid) transaction.